secretstartups/handbook/demand-generation/campaigns/index.html.md

 #### Intake process labels

-- **mktg-status::triage** - the issue will be evaluated to determine if full details are included, and ask questions as needed if the scope/details are not clear.
+- **mktg-status::triage** - the issue will be evaluated to determine if full details are included, and ask questions as needed if the scope/details are not clear
-- **mktg-status::blocked** - there were insufficient details in the issue
+- **mktg-status::blocked** - there were insufficient details in the issue for work to be triaged
     - The requester must provide the details and then move the status back to `mktg-status::triage` in order for the request to be reviewed again.
     - Please note: issue submission does not begin the SLA timeline; sufficient details begin the SLA timeline
-- **mktg-status::read-to-build** - details were sufficient and the request fits into overall marketing strategy
-    - Requests aligned to an OKR will be given precedence in priorities
-- **mktg-status::wip** - the issue is assigned and moved into a time-based milestone
+- **mktg-status::wip** - the issue is assigned and moved into appropriate time-based milestone
 - **mktg-status::plan** - this is used for work that is in an earlier stage of planning and a specific request has not been made
     - This will likely be used mainly by campaign managers on issues that are not high priority but there is a desire to capture the idea/notes.